Working in Market - Malaysia

 Commission level: up to 20%

-- Inbound tour operators (ITOs) remain a key link in the distribution of product in the Malaysian marketplace.
-However, there is a noticeable trend to direct deals with hoteliers and operators, for accommodation and day tours.
+- Inbound tour operators (ITOs) remain a key link in the distribution of products in the Malaysian marketplace.
+However, there is a noticeable trend in direct deals with hoteliers and operators, for accommodation and day tours.
 ITOs also handle a large proportion of FIT, incentive groups and non-group itineraries.

 Trends